I just finished my setup of Kubernetes for my home lab and before I forget the process I want to record my notes.

 It was also not clear that the network stack must have ip-v6 disabled on LXD.
 When you run LXD init, and it asks

-What IPv6 address should be used?
+What IPv6 address should be used?none is the correct answer.

 Picking the LXD network bridge and storage pool.